The State of Connecticut, Department of Mental Health and Addiction Services (DMHAS), is a health

 The DMHAS, Connecticut Valley Hospital (CVH) is seeking

-an experienced and qualified individual for the position of Qualified
+an experienced and qualified individual for a meaningful role as a Qualified

-Craft Worker (Adaptive Medical Equipment) within Administrative and Support
+Craft Worker (Locksmith) within Administrative and Support Services Division

-Services Division (ASSD).
-This position is in the Equipment Control
+(ASSD).
+This position is in the Equipment Control Maintenance Department

 CVH opened in 1868 as the State’s public